Azure/azure-sdk-for-js/sdk/mediaservices/media-analytics-edge/README.md

 ## Troubleshooting

 - When sending a method request using the IoT Hub's `CloudToDeviceMethod` remember to not type in the method request name directly.
-Instead use `[MethodRequestName.method_name]`
+Instead use `[MethodRequestName.MethodName]`
 - Make sure to serialize the entire method request before passing it to `CloudToDeviceMethod`

 ## Next steps